DATADEER/css/README.md

 ### Formatting

-* Use soft tabs (2 spaces) for indentation
+* Use soft tabs (4 spaces) for indentation
 * Prefer dashes over camelCasing in class names.
   - Underscores and PascalCasing are okay if you are using BEM (see [OOCSS and BEM](#oocss-and-bem) below).
-* Do not use ID selectors
+* Do not use ID selectors (except for changing display propertiess)
 * When using multiple selectors in a rule declaration, give each selector its own line.
 * Put a space before the opening brace `{` in rule declarations
 * In properties, put a space after, but not before, the `:` character.